I’m heading to Kilkenny in June for the world famous Cat’s Laughs Festival.

 I’m only going to watch as I have never been part of the main program officially.
 But the Cat Laughs has changed my life.

-A few years ago Sky T.V. were the main sponsor.
+A few years ago Sky T.V. was the main sponsor.
 During the weekend they set up some free events.
 One of them was a competition to pitch your idea for a T.V. show to a live crowd and the best one would get Sky T.V. free for a year.
 You get all the channels like CBBC, CBBC+1 & CBBC Jnr.

 I sent an e-mail off to them.
 A week before the show I got a call saying I had been one of the twelve selected.
 The format of the show was going to be two minutes to pitch your show and then a chat with the judges after it.
 A bit like Dragons Den.

 My pitch was a sitcom based on my (then) life as a porter in a Hospital in a small town.
 I was going to do my stand-up material about my job for my two minutes.

 Before the show, I went to a panel with the then head of Sky comedy Lucy Lumsden, the guy who runs Babycow (Steve Coogan production company) and a few other comedy industry people.